apache/activemq-artemis/docs/user-manual/en/security.md

 -   `connectionPassword` - the password that matches the DN from `connectionUsername`.
 In the directory server, in the DIT, the password is normally stored as a `userPassword` attribute in the corresponding directory entry.

+-   `saslLoginConfigScope` - the scope in JAAS configuration (login.config) to use to obtain Kerberos initiator credentials when the `authentication` method is SASL `GSSAPI`.
+The default value is `broker-sasl-gssapi`.

 -   `connectionProtocol` - currently, the only supported value is a blank string.
 In future, this option will allow you to select the Secure Socket Layer (SSL) for the connection to the directory server.
 This option must be set